 This page contains information and links on a wide variety of services in the local area.
 A map showing services and other data from across Oxfordshire can be found on the Oxfordshire Local View website, run by Oxfordshire County Council.
 Click on the following headings to reveal or hide the information for that section.

-The Library is situated in Elms Court at the eastern end of Elms Parade shops.
+The Library is situated on Church Way at the western end of the shopping centre.
 Opening hours, services, contact details, books in stock and other information can be found on the Botley Library page of the Oxfordshire County Council website.
 You can also sign into your account and use online reference materials through other pages on the same website.
 A free Books on Wheels service for the housebound run by the WRVS can be booked by phoning Botley Library on 01865 248142.

 There are three schools located within our area: